• Skip to main content

 A career in the PEI trucking sector: great careers for men and women

-The PEI Trucking Sector Council is an industry-driven, not-for-profit organization committed to addressing human resources issues and promoting opportunities in the PEI trucking industry.
+The PEI Trucking Sector Council (PEITSC) is an industry-driven, not-for-profit organization which addresses human resources issues and promotes opportunities in the PEI trucking industry.

 How to apply to open positions